merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 ## Functions

-Since this is a tiny, incomplete CPR bin with only 203 genes, it is clear that mit would be very unlikely to be able to make any conclusive statements regarding its role.
+Since this is a tiny, incomplete CPR bin with only 203 genes, it is clear that it would be very unlikely to be able to make any conclusive statements regarding its role.
 But I thought it still wouldn't hurt to take a look at its functions (since it is very easy with anvi'o (*shameless plugs all over*)).

 I first run NCBI COGs on it: